maegul/ResChapter/README.md

 ## Why?

+### Power!

 Sooo ... why would you make things hard for yourself?
-When you can python away or hack away in Matlab or RStudio, why would we turn our data visualisation problem into a "learning to make a web page" problem?
+When you can python away or hack in Matlab or RStudio, why would we turn our data visualisation problem into a "learning to make a web page" problem?
 Geek masochism?
 Perhaps.
-The real answer though is far more impressive ... power!
-Like ... force lightening power.
+The real answer though is far more impressive.
+Power!
+Like ... magical force lightening power.

 ![](/images/darth_squirrel.jpg)

+### There is a disturbance ...

+An important reason for adding this power to your toolset, though, is that two forces that are acting on and transforming research demand it.
+First is data.
+Big data.

 ## Power ... at what cost?